federico2879/MLDL2024_semantic_segmentation/README.md

 ## Other information

-- There is some cells in notebooks where we upload a file, due to contrains regarding run-time we downloaded the checkpoint and we uploaded it in the input section of Kaggle to start the run again.
+- Due to constraints regarding run-time we downloaded the checkpoint and we uploaded it in the execution folder to start the run again.